A Wrinkle in Time: Religion

 The novel is highly spiritualized, with notable influences of divine intervention and prominent undertones of religious messages.
 According to James Beasley Simpson, the overwhelming love and desire for light within the novel is directly representative of a Christian love for God and Jesus Christ.
 Furthermore, the children encounter spiritual intervention, signaling God's presence in the ordinary, as well as the extendibility of God's power and love.
 Madeleine L'Engle's fantasy works are in part highly expressive of her Christian viewpoint in a manner somewhat similar to that of Christian fantasy writer C.S.
 Lewis.
 L'Engle's liberal Christianity has been the target of criticism from conservative Christians, especially with respect to certain elements of A Wrinkle in Time.

 L'Engle utilizes numerous religious references and allusions in the naming of locations within the novel.
 Camazotz is the name of a Mayan bat god, one of L'Engle's many mythological allusions in her nomenclature.

 The name Ixchel refers to a Mayan jaguar goddess of medicine.
 Uriel is a planet with extremely tall mountains, an allusion to the Archangel Uriel.
 It is inhabited by creatures that resemble winged centaurs.
 It is "the third planet of the star Malak (meaning 'angel' in Hebrew) in the spiral galaxy Messier 101", which would place it at roughly 21 million light-years from Earth.
-The site of Mrs Whatsit's temporary transformation into one of these winged creatures, it is the place where "the guardian angels show the questers a vision of the universe that is obscured on earth."
+The site of Mrs. Whatsit's temporary transformation into one of these winged creatures, it is the place where "the guardian angels show the questers a vision of the universe that is obscured on earth."
 The three women are described as ancient beings who act as guardian angels.

 The theme of picturing the fight of good against evil as a battle of light and darkness is a recurring one.
 Its manner is reminiscent of the prologue to the Gospel of John, which is quoted within the book.
-When the Mrs Ws reveal their secret roles in the cosmic fight against darkness, they ask the children to name some figures on Earth, a partially dark planet, who fight the darkness.
+When the Ws reveal their secret roles in the cosmic fight against darkness, they ask the children to name some figures on Earth, a partially dark planet, who fight the darkness.
 They name Jesus and, later in the discussion, the Buddha is named as well.

 Nevertheless, religious journalist Sarah Pulliam Bailey doubts whether the novel contains religious undertones.
 Bailey explains that many readers somehow believe the novel promotes witchcraft, as opposed to alluding to Christian spirituality.
 Bailey states that conservative Christians take offense, due to the novel's potential relativistic qualities, suggesting the various interpretations of religious allusions signals anti-Christian sentiments.
 However, in her personal journal referencing A Wrinkle in Time, L'Engle confirms the religious content within the novel: "If I've ever written a book that says what I feel about God and the universe, this is it."